About Us – Forest & Meadow Villages

 Our Journey

-Forest (Allister) and Meadow (Sharon) first met each other in an online Permaculture group in June 2016.
+Forest (Allister) and Meadow first met each other in an online Permaculture group in June 2016.
 They immediately began discussing hempcrete and other alternative construction methods, building designs, ecovillages and sustainability, food forests and many other topics.
 In 2017, Meadow drove from Surrey, British Columbia to meet Forest (in person) where he lived in Brandon, Manitoba on her way across Canada.
 She moved to Ontario for a summer, finally landing in Nova Scotia by August 2017; it is here she purchased 11 acres in West Pubnico.
 Their friendship grew into love, and by 2020–in the height of Covid–Forest moved from Manitoba to Nova Scotia to be with Meadow permanently, and so they could design and build ecovillages together.

 Together on June 10, 2021, they formed their business, Forest & Meadow Villages Inc, so that they could build their first village, Edgewood Ecovillage (a nonprofit) on their property, while also helping others design and get their own ecovillages built.
 This is the goal of FMV, and the dream of Forest and Meadow… to help build villages in Atlantic Canada, and later in other provinces and beyond.
+Since 2024, Luna (Hannah) has joined them in this endeavour and more villages are and will be added as they continue the journey.

 Our Team & Projects